 Do note that if a website with a low DR has a lot of pages, we won’t be able to index all of those pages.
 Moreover, the re-crawling frequency will be comparatively lower.

 On the other hand, if a website has a high DR score and just a few pages, our bot will be re-crawling all of them as often as possible.

-Note: Our algorithm is way more complicated than that and includes tons of other rules that determine the priority level for each particular page.
+Note: Our algorithm is more complex than the above-mentioned and takes into consideration other rules to determine the priority level for each particular page.